 Or at least, that’s how it was pitched to me by several Italian friends.

-What I found when I visited recently is that Puglia is just as compelling as other parts of Italy — just with far fewer (international) tourists.
+Well, they were right.
+I found Puglia just as compelling as other parts of Italy — just with far fewer (international) tourists.

 Even though it’s less known, Puglia will give you all you would want from a trip to Italy.
 It’s chock-full of cute towns with chalk-white houses, gentle olive grove landscapes, windy streets strewn with Vespas and Fiat 500’s, tons of toe-tinglingly good beaches, food that will caress your taste buds, and even some ancient Roman history that’s almost casually thrown into the mix.